Agungvpzz/Survival-Analysis/README.md

 - The survival curve for `Fiber optic` declines steadily from the start of the tenure period, falling below 50% after 26 months.
 - After three years, the survival rate for `Fiber optic` drops to 21%, whereas `DSL` and `No InternetService` retain higher rates of 81% and 97%, respectively.
 - By year four, the survival rate for `Fiber optic` falls to 0%, `DSL` declines sharply to 46.5%, while `No InternetService` still maintains a rate above 90%.
-- Beyond year five, only the `No InternetService` category continues to retain a substantial portion of customers, with a survival rate of 68.4%.
+- By year five, only the `No InternetService` category continues to retain a substantial portion of customers, with a survival rate of 68.4%.

 #### d.
 Survival Function Curve Based on Hazard Quartiles
 <div align=center>